Our Facility

 How do appointments work?

 We ask you to arrive to your first appointment 30 minutes prior to your scheduled time to complete paperwork.
 A clinician reviews this paperwork prior to meeting with you.
-During the first appointment a clinician will discuss with you your presenting concerns and review appropriate treatment options.
-The clinician will provide clinical recommendations to help you meet your goals.
+During the first appointment, the clinician will discuss with you your presenting concerns and review appropriate treatment options.
+They will provide clinical recommendations to help you meet your goals.

 Some students may benefit from longer term or specialized treatment that is not available at the center.
 When students require these kinds of services, the clinician will help arrange services with outside providers.